justinrlee/confluent-notes/dotnet-avro-schemaregistry/README.md

 Written to be run on Windows.
 I don't know Windows that well.

-Steps:
+# Steps:

 ## Install prereqs

 Install both .NET Core 3.x and 5.x (or at least 3.x; you don't necessarily need 5.x but you'll need to modify the csproj files)

-## Install the avrogen tool () - note the use of the Apache version of this, instead of the Confluent one; we've deprecated the Confluent one in favor of Apache
+## Install the avrogen tool

+Note the use of the Apache version of this, instead of the Confluent one; we've deprecated the Confluent one in favor of Apache

 ```bash
 dotnet tool install -g Apache.Avro.Tools